lossitomatossi/ShoppingList/documentation/installationInstructions.md

 ```
 ~/projekti$ source venv/bin/activate
 ```
-## Installing requirements
+## Installing required packages with pip
 ```
 (venv) ~/projekti$ pip install -r requirements.txt
 ```
--If there are problems with "wheel", then try the following:
+- If there are problems with "wheel", then try the following:
 ```
 (venv) ~/projekti$ pip install wheel
 ```